 Minor curvature that does not impair sexual function does not require treatment.
 Peyronie disease may resolve over several months without treatment.

 Vitamin E, which can aid wound healing and decrease scarring, may be taken by mouth.
-Para-aminobenzoate can also be taken by mouth but sometimes causes stomach pain or digestive problems and requires taking many pills each day.
+Potassium para-aminobenzoate can also be taken by mouth but sometimes causes stomach pain or digestive problems and requires taking many pills each day.

-Corticosteroids, verapamil, or collagenase clostridium histolyticum can be injected into the scar tissue to decrease inflammation and reduce scarring.
+Corticosteroids, verapamil, or collagenase clostridium histolyticum (collagenase) can be injected into the scar tissue to break it up and, thereby, decrease inflammation and reduce scarring.

 Ultrasound treatments can stimulate blood flow, which may prevent further scarring.